srijanlabs/sarus/README.md

 <big>Angular.js</big> - Sarus takes advantage of Angular.js JavaScript MV* framework to provide a great UX to the users.

 ## Installation & configurations
-Sarus installation is easy.
-Just follow up with me and in no time sarus will be running on your machine, even serving a better look and feel for RSS feeds that don't look pretty.

 Clone the repository to your local machine, open up terminal, reach out into the Sarus repo and run the following command.